bika-c/spade-7/README.md

     }
     ```

-### Status

-- Send the status message to modify the status of the game

-    ```json
-    {
-        "status": "start"|"reset"|"ended"...
-    }
-    ```

 - At the event of new player joining the game, a broadcast of game stat will be sent

 ### Running

 - At the event of game start, a game stat will be broadcasted
 - At each player's turn, the protocol accepts the first valid json object (Refer to game implementation).
-An update of game stat response will be broadcasted
+An update of game stat response will be broadcasted.
 - If it is not the player's turn, all sent messages are undefined.
 - The order of the `stat.players` is implementation defined but should stay still. `stat.current` is the index of the array